Atellas23/NeuralNetwork/doc/neural.md

 The Schur product of two matrices (or two-dimensional arrays, respectively two vectors) is the matrix (vector) resulting of multiplying each number in the first matrix (vector) by the number in the same position in the second one.
 It is an associative and commutative operation, and it is distributive with respect to the sum.
 The two overloads of this function, hence, are the vector Schur product `vd schur(const vd&,const vd&)` and the matrix Schur product `matd schur(const matd&,const matd&)`.

 ## 4. Who am I.
 My name's Àlex.
-I'm a student at **Universitat Politècnica de Catalunya (UPC-BarcelonaTech)**, currently studying the Bachelors of [Mathematics](https://www.fme.upc.edu/en/studies/degrees/bachelors-degree-in-mathematics-1) and [Data Science and Engineering](https://www.dse.upc.edu) through the double-degree plan in [CFIS](https://www.cfis.upc.edu).
+I'm a student at **Universitat Politècnica de Catalunya (UPC-BarcelonaTech)**, currently studying the Bachelors of [Mathematics](https://www.fme.upc.edu/en/studies/degrees/bachelors-degree-in-mathematics-1) and [Data Science and Engineering](https://www.dse.upc.edu) through the double-degree plan at [CFIS](https://www.cfis.upc.edu).
 I'm from a town called Arenys de Munt, a 40-minute car-drive from Barcelona.
 If you want to contact me, feel free to do so emailing me at [alex.batlle01@gmail.com](mailto:alex.batlle01@gmail.com?subject=GitHub%20NeuralNetwork%20contact).

 ## 5. To-Do list.
 To-do list in order of priority:

+- Write more documentation.
+- Control the network parameter growth, and if needed, regularize the parameter learning pro
+- Add **Radial Basis Function** models.
+- Add genetic training methods for models.
+In this regard,
+  - Particle Swarm Optimization
+  - Ant Colony Optimization
+  - Usual Genetic Algorithm
+- Add meta-heuristic training methods to train models in a more understandable and adaptative way.
+- Add **Extreme Learning Machines** as a usable model class.
 - Finish the implementation of the `NNet::insertLayer()` method.
 Namely, make sure that the layer after the inserted one has the correct input dimension, and that the layer behind the inserted one has the correct output dimension.
 Notice the cascade effect that this may have on the following layers in the network, and adapt it to the changes.
 - Implement the delta rule in `void Layer::train()`.
 - Implement the `void Neuron::train()` method.
-- CLI to create, save, load and train objects of the declared classes.
-- Additional library to read and write data to files.
 - Study where can parallelism be exploited and add it efficiently.
 - Implement connection dropout methods.
 - Implement classification MLPs.
 - Implement the `void NNet::train()` method for multi-dimensional targets.
-- Write more documentation.